 In 2013 Disney announced a significant transformation of Downtown Disney, which would be renamed, Disney Springs.
 New construction included building 2 new parking structures, a new bus station, a widening of Buena Vista Drive, significant new mall space, & several new bridges.
 Disney Springs is now 120 acres in size.

 Disney Springs Today

 The modern-day Disney Springs is an extensive shopping, entertainment, and dining

 Disney Springs is split into several neighborhoods each with a distinct feel.
-The neighborhoods are:

-The Town Center, at Disney Springs, depicts the fictional town’s central business district, featuring Spanish Revival architecture from the 1920s.
+The Town Center at Disney Springs depicts the fictional town’s central business district, featuring Spanish Revival architecture from the 1920s.
 There are interesting landscapes and water features throughout the Town Center.
 The area opened in 2016 after 3 years of building work and features many well-known retailers.
 Lacoste, Levis, Harley Davidson, and Superdry are just some of the brands you will find at the Town Center.

 Dining locations in the Town Center include Planet Hollywood and Wolfgang Puck.
 Also, you can enjoy a beverage at the Coca-Cola Store Rooftop Beverage Bar.

-Located at the Town Center is the Disney Springs Welcome Center. the Welcome Center provides guest services assistance at Disney Springs.
+Located at the Town Center is the Disney Springs Welcome Center.
+The Welcome Center provides guest services assistance at Disney Springs.
 Services available include:

 - Accessibility Information